-At present the stream sections to be restored are very uniform in terms of physical habitat due to channelization and stream clearance to facilitate timber floating.
-Restoration in this case means reintroducing boulders, dead wood, etc., thus generally increasing habitat heterogeneity and complexity.
-As a consequence, fluvial processes will be altered.
-More diverse stream water velocities will lead to improved conditions for a more diverse bottom substrate.
-For instance, gravel sections with higher water velocities will occur and have less silt.
+The stream sections that has been restored were very uniform in terms of physical habitat due to channelization and stream clearance to facilitate timber floating.
+Restoration in this case meant reintroducing boulders, dead wood, etc., thus generally increasing habitat heterogeneity and complexity.
+As a consequence, fluvial processes has been be altered.
+More diverse stream water velocities has lead to improved conditions for a more diverse bottom substrate.
+For instance, gravel sections with higher water velocities has occured and it have less silt.
 The fine organic/inorganic particles have been shown to be detrimental for invertebrates, e.g. juvenile mussels, and the development of fish, e.g. brown trout, eggs.
 Furthermore, a heterogenic habitat will strengthen the fish and invertebrate populations leading to increased ecosystem resilience.

-About 30 streams will be restored in the project.
-Most of the targeted streams will be restored using excavators, a few of the smaller tributaries will be restored by hand and winches.
+About 30 streams has been restored in the project.
+Most of the targeted streams has been restored using excavators, and few of the smaller tributaries by hand and winches.

-In Life- Triple lakes we will reintroduce freshwater pearl mussels (M. margaritifera) in streams with extinct or very weak populations of pearl mussels.
-This action is necessary to re-establish mussel populations since they have gone extinct in most tributaries.
+In Life- Triple lakes we have reintroduced freshwater pearl mussels (M. margaritifera) in streams with extinct or very weak populations of pearl mussels.
+This action was necessary to re-establish mussel populations since they had gone extinct in most tributaries.
 Known records of mussels are registered in the late 19th and early 20th century.
 The disappearance is probably due to stream clearing, damming linked to floating and hydro-power plants and/or pearl fishing.
 M. margaritifera are filter feeders, thus reducing transport of organic matter to the project lakes.
 Therefore dense populations of M. margaritifera will improve water quality conditions in the lakes.
-Two different methods will be used to reintroduce M.margaritifera:
+Two different methods have been used to reintroduce M.margaritifera:

-(1) Moving adult mussels from nearby dense populations.
-The relocated mussels will be concentrated (placed together) in dense groups, which increases the chances for successful reproduction.
+- Moving adult mussels from nearby dense populations.
+The relocated mussels was concentrated (placed together) in dense groups, which increases the chances for successful reproduction.
 This measure should also increase the degree of infection of the host fish brown trout.
-The County Administrative Board has already performed a pilot test in the project area while introducing mussels to a tributary of Lake Näkten.
+The County Administrative Board has performed a pilot test in the project area while introducing mussels to a tributary of Lake Näkten.
 This test has been very successful so far since survival of transferred mussels is very high.
-The first signs of successful mussel reproduction are expected to show up 2015.

-(2).
-Artificial infection.
-Pregnant mussels and host fish, Brow trout, collected in streams are brought together in a common container, mussel larvae will infect the fish and which then will be re-stocked in the identified tributaries.
-Infection rate of the fish will therefore increase.
-This part of the Mussel introduction will be implemented over several years in the project.
+- Artificial infection.
+Pregnant mussels and host fish, Brow trout, collected in streams were brought together in a common container, mussel larvae infected the fish and was then re-stocked in the identified tributaries.

-Only local types of mussels and Brown trout will be used in the artificial infection.
+Only local types of mussels and Brown trout was used in the artificial infection.